PE and Swimming

 If pupils have achieved the 7 steps for this scheme, they progress to the Goldfish series.
 On completion of this series, pupils will be able to swim 15metres unaided.
 These pupils will then begin the ASA National Swim awards to develop further and swim 25 metres.
 The criteria for these levels are statements on SOLAR, the school’s internal assessment tool.

-In key stages 3, 4 and 5, pupils have 2 terms of swimming lessons, 60 minutes per week.
+At Post 14, pupils have 2 terms of swimming lessons, 60 minutes per week.
 The more able group attend the local baths where they will improve technique, increase distance and develop personal survival in the water.

 Progression scale is shown below for swimming: